decent-stuff/ledger-map/README.md

 ## Overview

-LedgerMap is a key-value store implemented in Rust.
+LedgerMap provides a persistent key-value storage system with blockchain-like properties, implemented in Rust and compiled to WebAssembly.

 The primary feature of this library is its ability to store data in an append-only fashion, effectively forming a ledger.
 Additionally, it supports data integrity checks using SHA-256 checksums for ledger entries.

-This library is designed for use in smart contract environments, capable of compiling for `wasm32` targets while also being usable and testable on `x86_64` and `aarch64` architectures.
+This library is designed for use in smart contract environments, and compiles to `wasm32`, `x86_64`, and `aarch64` architectures.

-> **Note**: This library is still in the development stage.
-Use it at your own risk.
+The WebAssembly builds are intended for browser usage.

+## Features

+- Persistent key-value storage using browser's localStorage
+- Data integrity protected with SHA-256 checksums
+- Block-based storage with chain hashing
+- Multiple label support for organizing data
+- TypeScript support

 ## Installation

+### Rust

 Add LedgerMap to your `Cargo.toml`: